Incremental Learning of Sparse Attention Patterns in Transformers: Training Dynamics on Regression Variant

-We have a similar control to \Cref{thm:bounded} for the dynamics of \(V, V'\) and \(s'\). \Cref{thm:boundedcoop} establishes that the deviation from the cooperative system is bounded for a finite time that we can precisely control.
-This is due to a Lyapunov control argument where the norms of \(V\) and \(V'\) are bounded.
+We have a similar control to \Cref{thm:bounded} for the dynamics of \(V, V'\), and \(s'\). \Cref{thm:boundedcoop} establishes that the deviation from the cooperative system is bounded for a finite time that we can precisely control.
+This is due to a Lyapunov control argument in which the norms of \(V\) and \(V'\) are bounded.

 \begin{restatable}{theorem}{boundedcoop} Assume that the following holds for \(\epsilon \ll 1\):

 Let \(\Delta(t)\) be the deviation from the cooperative system in \Cref{eq:cooperative}:

 Assuming that \(\|s'(t) - s_1^\star\| \geq \delta\) for all \(t \in \sR\), there exists a universal constant \(c_1\) such that: